gknowles/dimcli/docs/README.md

   --help         Show this message and exit.
 ~~~

 ## External Variables
-In addition to using the variable proxies you can bind the arguments directly
+In addition to using the option proxies you can bind options directly to
-to predefined variables.
-This can be used to set a global flag, or populate an
+predefined variables.
+This can be used to set a global flag, or populate a
-options struct that you access later.
+struct that you access later.

 For example: